Canadian National 89: Green Mountain Railroad

+Strasburg Rail Road

-In July 1972, the Green Mountain Railroad sold No. 89 to the Strasburg Rail Road outside of Strasburg, Pennsylvania.
-This is a linear village along the Great Conestoga Road, stretching about two miles along path later known as the Strasburg Road.
-The population was 2,809 at the 2010 census.
+In June 1972, the Green Mountain Railroad sold No. 89 to the Strasburg Rail Road (SRC) outside of Strasburg, Pennsylvania.
 The move from Bellows Falls to Strasburg was overseen by Strasburg employee Linn Moedinger.
 During a stopover in Penn Central's Buttonwood Yard in Wilkes-Barre, No. 89 was stranded when Hurricane Agnes caused the Susquehanna River to flood much of the area.
 No. 89 spent several days submerged in the rail yard but emerged with little to no damage.

-Upon arrival to Strasburg, No. 89 made its first run on March 17, 1973.
-During its first year, No. 89 faced east and would remain that way until the turntable at the Railroad Museum of Pennsylvania was installed in 1973.
+Upon arrival at Strasburg in July 1972, No. 89 was refurbished and put into service the following year on March 17, 1973.
+When No. 89 first arrived, it originally faced east when hauling excursion trains, it would remain that way until the turntable at the Railroad Museum of Pennsylvania was installed in late 1973.
 No. 89 frequently operated in tandem with Pennsylvania Railroad 4-4-0 No. 1223 on Strasburg's half-hour trains until it was taken out of service in the early 1980s for major repairs.
 During these repairs which lasted the majority of the decade, No. 89 was completely rebuilt from the ground up including major boiler and running gear work.
 Emerging from its rebuild in November 1988, No. 89 returned to pulling the half-hour trains, being joined by former Norfolk & Western 4-8-0 No. 475 in 1993.
 In October 2003, No. 89 was modified and repainted to its 1950s Canadian National appearance with the tilted monogram logo.
 In 2008, No. 89's tender logo was re-lettered to read "Strasburg Rail Road," in keeping with Strasburg's policy of historical authenticity.